algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

     - identify tanks via their size, whether or not they are empty and which wine do they contain (volumes is usually expressed in hectoliters);
     - stop you from leaving a tank half empty;

+---

 ### 4.1 Assumption

     - The size of the tanks will not be a problem, since we are working  with percentages;
     - The units in the formulas are standardized;

+---

 ### 4.2 Risk

     - We might have trouble balancing simplicity, speed and precision;

+---

 ### 4.3 Logic

     Data Input and Storage

 Import the list of 250 wines of the year,the 150 reserve wines into the software .
-Store the wines in a database or data structure that can be easily manipulated.
+Store the wines in a database[^database] or data structure[^structure] that can be easily manipulated.

 Formula Calculation